The Russian film studio, Mosfilm, is planning to expand their studio in Moscow.

 Shakhnazarov is certainly no stranger to the world of filmmaking.
-He produced and directed White Tiger which debuted in 2012 Variety noted at the time.
-He also created a World War II action picture White Tiger, which was a Mosfilm Cinema Concern Production.
+He produced and directed White Tiger which debuted in 2012.
+Shakhnazarov created a World War II action picture, according to Variety.
+White Tiger was a Mosfilm Cinema Concern Production.
 The screenplay was by Aleksandr Borodyanskiy and Shakhnazarov, based on the novel The Tank Crewman by Ilya Boyashov.

 Mosfilm has operated as a studio and a film production company.
 It has more than 2,500 feature films to its name.
 Mosfilm was originally founded in 1923.